-Drooping or wilting leaves can occur for several reasons, including environmental changes, watering issues, shipping stress, or your plant adjusting to a new space.
+Drooping or wilting leaves can occur for several reasons, including environmental changes, watering issues, shipping stress, temperature exposure, or your plant adjusting to a new space.
 In many cases, plants recover well once the underlying cause is addressed.

 General Recovery Steps